Sal7one/Guitar-Experimental-App-Flutter/README.md

 # Guitar_shop_practice

-# I use this app to experiment with Flutter integration and it's design patters
+# I use this app to experiment with Flutter integration and it's design patterns

  1 - Ex..How themes and State management should be connected